The Importance of Vaccines and why we ALL need to be Vaccinated at some time

 combination of

-irrational fear of vaccines and exploitation by irresponsible social media, some
+an irrational fear of vaccines and exploitation by irresponsible social media, some

 thought even to have been promoted by political regimes.